status-im/nimbus-eth2/docs/the_nimbus_book/src/additional-validator.md

 # Add an additional validator

-To add an additional validator, follow [the same steps](./keys.md) as you did when adding your other keys.
+To add an additional validator, [generate a new key](./more-keys.md) then follow [the same steps](./keys.md) as you did when adding your other keys.

 You'll have to [restart](./connect-eth2.md) the beacon node for the changes to take effect.